Immersion suit: Construction

 Survival suits are normally made out of red, fluorescent orange, or yellow fire-retardant neoprene, for high visibility at sea.
 The neoprene material used is a synthetic rubber closed-cell foam, containing a multitude of tiny air bubbles making the suit sufficiently buoyant to also be a personal flotation device.

-The seams of the neoprene suit are sewn and taped to seal out the water, and the suit has strips of SOLAS specified retroreflective tape on the arms, legs, and head to help the wearer to be located at night from a rescue aircraft or ship.
+The seams of the neoprene suit are sewn and taped to make them waterproof, and the suit has strips of SOLAS specified retroreflective tape on the arms, legs, and head to help locate the wearer at night from a rescue aircraft or ship.

 Open neck vs closed neck sealing

-The method of water sealing around the face can affect wearer comfort.
+The method of waterproof sealing around the face can affect wearer comfort.
 Low-cost quick-donning suits typically have an open neck from chest to chin, closed by a waterproof zipper.
 However, the zipper is stiff and tightly compresses around the face resulting in an uncomfortable fit intended for short-duration use until the wearer can be rescued.
 The suit material is typically fairly stiff and the wearer is unable to look to the sides easily.

 Suits intended for long-term worksuit use, or donned by rescue personnel, typically have a form-fitting neck-seal, with a hood that conforms to the shape of the chin.
 This design is both more comfortable and allows the wearer to easily turn their head and look up or down.
 The suit material is designed to be either loose or elastic enough to allow the wearer to pull the top of the suit up over their head and then down around their neck.

-Safety features
+Safety accessories

-Immersion suits can also be equipped with extra safety options such as:
+Immersion suits can be equipped with extra safety accessories such as: